Azure/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicooss/ebpf-dataplane.md

     kubectl logs -n yaobank $CUSTOMER_POD
     ```

     > Output should be similar as below, the node private IP will show up as source IP.
+You see the node IP because the traffic is passed through kube-proxy rules, which will NAT the traffic to the node IP.
     ```text
     10.240.0.35 - - [08/Nov/2021 21:49:42] "GET / HTTP/1.1" 200 -
     10.240.0.4 - - [08/Nov/2021 21:51:25] "GET / HTTP/1.1" 200 -